NEED RELIEF FROM THE OVERWHELM BUT CAN’T LEAVE YOUR HOME?

 Your concern is valid because online therapy is not exactly the same as in-person counseling.
 There may be a technology hiccup or family noise throughout your house.
-But there are also many benefits to online therapy, like getting a break that you really need right now to talk through your cabin fever or on a deeper level, get treatment for anxiety or depression symptoms.
+But there are also many benefits to online therapy, like getting a break that you really need right now to talk through your cabin fever or on a deeper level, getting treatment for anxiety or depression symptoms.
 It’s also convenient, and unlike many things right now, the fact that you can still “go” during these stressful and uncertain times is a huge benefit.
 And if you’re looking for help for your teenager, most teens actually thrive with online therapy.

 We know you’re overwhelmed and trying to keep it together for your family.
 Online therapy offers you a release in the middle of the chaos.
 Blue Boat Counseling’s online therapists provide a safe outlet during this stressful time.
 You can fall apart with us.
 You’re not alone.
 We’re here to support you.